V-Line Abs: How to Build Shredded 6-Pack Abs

 Step Three: Calculate Your Calories

-This means you need an aggressive, yet sane, diet.
-Research indicates a 20-25% caloric deficit is about as aggressive as you can go for moderate time periods without messing up your body.
+Research indicates a 20-25% caloric deficit is about as aggressive as you can go for moderate time periods without losing significant amounts of lean muscle mass and over-stressing your body.

 For maintenance, we’ll use body weight (pounds) x 14.

 An active, 200-pound man (we’ll call him Gerard Butler) is 16% body fat and in shape but has no visible abs.